 1. Assess Your Instrument’s Condition and Value Thoroughly

 Before listing your low brass instrument—whether it’s a trombone, euphonium, or tuba—you need a clear picture of its physical state and market worth.
-Start by inspecting every component:
+Start by inspecting every component using a systematic approach that covers both cosmetic and mechanical aspects.

-• Mouthpiece and receivers: Ensure the mouthpiece fits firmly and the receiver is not cracked.
+• Mouthpiece and receivers: Ensure the mouthpiece fits firmly and the receiver is not cracked or stretched.
+A loose fit can cause air leaks and poor intonation.

 Next, determine a fair price by researching Reverb, eBay sold listings, and local music store consignment prices.
 Look for instruments of the same make, model, and wear level.
-Consider factors like brand reputation (Bach, Yamaha, Conn, King, Jupiter) and whether the instrument is a student, intermediate, or professional model.
+Consider factors like brand reputation—Bach, Yamaha, Conn, King, Jupiter, and Eastman are all respected names, but vintage American brands like Olds, Holton, and Reynolds have dedicated followings.
+Also note whether the instrument is a student, intermediate, or professional model.
 Age alone doesn’t set value—a well-maintained vintage Conn 88H trombone can fetch more than a new student horn.
 Document your findings and keep records for your listing.

 Take high-resolution photos from multiple angles: front, back, bell, valve sections, serial number, mouthpiece receiver, case interior, and any noticeable defects.
 Bright, even lighting helps buyers see real condition.
 Include a close-up of the serial number for authenticity.
+If the instrument has a manufacturer’s engraving on the bell, capture that too.
 This homework pays off by attracting serious buyers and justifying your asking price.

 2. Prepare the Instrument for Sale

 A clean, well-maintained instrument sells faster and commands a higher price.
-Give the instrument a thorough cleaning:
+Give the instrument a thorough cleaning and make any minor repairs that are within your skill level.

 3. Choose the Best Sales Channel